Bios

 IAN ANDREWS

-During a residency at the University of Birmingham working with award winning particle physicist Prof Kostas Nikolopoulos in 2018 Ian made transformational changes to his practice creating the project The sketchbook and the Collider which seeks to establish equivalents between the interaction of fundamental particles and the basic visual elements of the language of drawing.
-He has since delivered 14 exhibition/events and 35 workshops, including a solo exhibition at the Forum Exposition Bonlieu, Annecy, France in October 2022, “Reality is not what it seems,” following which Ian was invited to talk at the International Particle Physics Outreach Group 25th annual conference at CERN in Geneva.
+During a residency at the University of Birmingham working with award winning particle physicist Professor Kostas Nikolopoulos in 2017 Ian made transformational changes to his practice creating the project The sketchbook and the Collider which seeks to establish equivalents between the interaction of fundamental particles and the language of drawing.

 PROFESSOR KOSTAS NIKOLOPOULOS